-Leslie assists clients with design, management, and construction-phase services related to waste containment and sub-surface barrier systems for low-level radioactive waste, hazardous waste, municipal solid waste, and ash waste.
+As a consultant, Leslie assists clients with design, management, and construction-phase services related to waste containment and sub-surface barrier systems for low-level radioactive waste, hazardous waste, municipal solid waste, and ash waste.
 Her design experience includes civil site layout; surface water management systems; erosion and sediment control; composite liner and final cover systems; and conveyance systems for impacted water and leachate.
 Leslie also applies her design and construction experience to remediation, brownfield redevelopment, and water resources projects.
 She provides these services to a variety of clients, including local and federal government agencies, waste management companies, oil and gas producers, manufacturers, and transportation companies.

 Leslie was a design engineer for an innovative on-site disposal facility that Geosyntec proposed and built during the U.S. Department of Energy's (DOE) closure of the expansive Fernald uranium processing facility in Ohio.
 She coordinated multiple construction packages for the 65-acre facility used to dispose of low-level radioactive waste.
 Her projects in Africa included design services, hydrogeological and geotechnical field services, and construction quality assurance for disposal facilities that accept waste produced in the construction and operation of the Chad-Cameroon Petroleum Development and Pipeline Project.
 Upon their completion, both the Fernald and Chad Export projects earned awards and commendations from the American Council of Engineering Companies for their innovation and high standards of quality.